A moist vanilla and fruit cake, Apple and Blackberry Cake is even sweeter with a drizzle of sweet and boozy Vanilla Hard Sauce.

 Why you'll love this recipe

-Blackberry and apple cake is so moist, and brimming with tart apples and floral blackberries.
-It's sweet but not too sweet, and such a nice treat to have at breakfast or as an afternoon tea cake.
+My Blackberry and Apple Cake is really tender and moist; it's brimming with tart apples and floral blackberries.
+This cake is sweet—but not too sweet, and that makes it a nice treat to have at breakfast or as an afternoon tea cake.

-You could enjoy this delicious cake all on its own, but the Vanilla Hard Sauce gives it a little somethin' somethin'.
+You could enjoy this delicious cake all on its own, but a drizzle of Vanilla Hard Sauce gives it a little somethin' somethin'.

-The sauce is smooth and sweet, with a boozy kick that tastes pretty darn fine with the apples, berries, and vanilla-laden cake.
+This recipe for hard sauce is quick to whip up with just a few ingredients.
+It's smooth and sweet, with a boozy whiskey kick that tastes pretty darn fine with the apples, berries, and vanilla-laden cake.

 What is hard sauce?